google-deepmind/ferminet/README.md

 ferminet uses the `ConfigDict` from [ml_collections](https://github.com/google/ml_collections) to configure the system.
 A few example scripts are included under `ferminet/configs/`.
-These are mostly for testing so need additional
+These are mostly for testing so may need additional settings for a production-level calculation.

 ```shell
 ferminet --config ferminet/configs/atom.py --config.system.atom Li --config.batch_size 256 --config.pretrain.iterations 100